boazsegev/plezi/README.md

     end

     # shutdown callbacks
-    GReactor.on_shutdown(Kernel, :my_shutdown_proc, Time.now) { puts "this will run after shutdown." }
+    Iodine.on_shutdown(Kernel, :my_shutdown_proc, Time.now) { puts "this will run after shutdown." }
-    GReactor.on_shutdown() { puts "this will run too." }
+    Iodine.on_shutdown() { puts "this will run too." }

     # a timer
-    GReactor.run_after 2, -> {puts "this will wait 2 seconds to run... too late. for this example"}
+    Iodine.run_after(2) {puts "this will wait 2 seconds to run... too late. for this example"}

-    # an asynchronous method call with an optional callback block
-    GReactor.callback(Kernel, :puts, "Plezi will start eating our code once we exit terminal.") {puts 'first output finished'}

-    GReactor.run_async {puts "notice that the background tasks will only start once the Plezi's engine is running."}
+    Iodine.run {puts "notice that the background tasks will only start once the Plezi's engine is running."}
-    GReactor.run_async {puts "exit Plezi to observe the shutdown callbacks."}
+    Iodine.run {puts "exit Plezi to observe the shutdown callbacks."}

 ## Re-write Routes